ABOUT THE SERIES

 As with all the work we do, we discovered that when people are allowed to share their individual experiences, without being judged, the similarities that they discover between each other make the differences easier to love and that we all have so much to offer each other and ourselves.
 Helping people discover that they are not alone on their journey while also celebrating their individuality is one of the reasons we do this work.
 It was gratifying to jump into a difficult-to-define community of people who, by whatever definition, have no time to waste—and to help those people enjoy the rewards of acceptance, community, insight, and art.

-We have eight more episodes mapped out exploring overachievement and how we value people’s worth and work.
-We hope to finish writing and producing this series in 2019 with an ever-larger and larger circle of overachievers stories spiraling outward but eventually coming together for a satisfying series climax.
+We have seven episodes mapped out exploring overachievement and how we value people’s worth and work.
+We hope to finish writing and producing this series in 2021 with an ever-larger and larger circle of overachievers stories spiraling outward but eventually coming together for a satisfying series climax.
 Contact us if you want to attend a story circle, act in an episode, or otherwise support this work.
-You can help us complete the season with a tax deductible year-end contribution here.
+You can help us complete the season with a tax-deductible year-end contribution here.

 We also hope that what we learned about the medium of film can help us have a greater impact in all the communities we work with.
 If you’re curious about our work in the adoption, veterans, government, college, and incarceration communities, please visit our website and consider getting involved.